equintanilla20/CS3354_HW/Notes.md

     - Characterizes things in a system and their static relationships to each other.
     - Shows the static structure of a system, the kinds of things that exist, internal structure, and relationships.
     - Top level constituents of a static view:
-      - classifers (class, interface, data type)
+      - Classifiers (class, interface, data type)
       - relationships (association, generalization, dependency, realization)
-      - constratins
+      - Constraints
       - comments
     - Relationships:
       - Bidirectional association between class A <-> B